-- Approve new drugs and additional indications for existing drugs in at least 11 cases (amyotrophic lateral sclerosis (ALS), distal myopathy, etc.) - Promote collaborative international clinical research and trials in partnership with U.S. and European databases - b) Measures related to promoting the creation and overseas expansion of new industry activities related to healthcare and medical care
+· Approve new drugs and additional indications for existing drugs in at least 11 cases

+(amyotrophic lateral sclerosis (ALS), distal myopathy, etc.)

+• Start collaborative international clinical research and trials in partnership with U.S. and European databases b) Measures related to promoting the creation of new industries and facilitating overseas expansion in the healthcare and medical care sector to ¥10 trillion)